MICHIGAN’S EDUCATIONAL ENVIRONMENT

 For an in-depth look at the formative years of the charter school movement in Michigan, the Center published “15 Years of Transforming Public Education.”

 School choice, especially choice to attend a charter public school, is popular in Michigan.
 Currently, 9.6% of Michigan students attend a charter public school and an additional 7.6% of Michigan students utilize school choice and attend a school outside of their assigned school.
-In addition, Detroit has the second highest percent of students attending charter public schools in the nation and Flint has the third highest in the nation.
+In addition, Flint has the second highest percentage of students attending charter public schools in the nation and Detroit has the third highest in the nation.

 Funding in Michigan